 In 2021 and 2022, I interned at Los Alamos National Lab, where I worked on explainability for satellite imagery.
 In 2020, I interned at Lawrence Livermore National Lab, working on a project related to explainable visualizations for scientific machine learning.
 I have worked on projects on a variety of topics, including analyzing how explanations affect users’ trust in a machine learning system, reviewing the literature on fairness in predictive policing & criminology, evaluating computer science students’ ethical awareness, and more.

-In my free time, I am a member of Women in Science and Engineering (WiSE).
+In my free time, I am the secretary of Emerging Leaders in Science Policy and Advocacy (ELISPA) and Women in Science and Engineering (WiSE).